MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Idea in this module is to do only one thing - setup Hadoop cluster - and not limit generic usage of this module by doing other stuff.
 You can have your own repository with Hadoop SW, you can use this module just by *puppet apply*.
 You can select which Kerberos implementation or Java version to use.

 On other hand this leads to some limitations as mentioned in [Setup Requirements](#setup-requirements) section and you may need site-specific puppet module together with this one.

+Also Puppet 3.x and Ruby >= 1.9.x is required.
+So following systems are not supported:
+* RedHat/CentOS 6 and older
+* Ubuntu 12/precise and older

 <a name="development"></a>
 ##Development